 4. The LIMBIC BRAIN "limbic system" in the human brain is an ancient deep structure in the nervous system, which controls emotions and feelings including loyalty and trust, and is also responsible for making choices.
 But this part does not control language and thinking analysis.
 The analysis of language and thinking is carried out by the neocortex NEOCORTEX.
 This explains why it is difficult for us to articulate our feelings for a person.
 Because emotion is the feeling that the "limbic system" is responsible for, and the neocortex is responsible for speaking.
 Intuitive choices are always quick, and rational choices are always hard to make.

-5. The author extends why to artistic intuition, dream, world view, values, the meaning of life, direction, and attitude.
+5. The author extends why to artistic intuition, dreams, worldview, values, the meaning of life, direction, and attitude.
 Thinking that artistic intuition can be explained scientifically (for this, contrast 'thinking, fast and slow').
 Use why to form a sense of community and belonging.
 Belonging brings trust.
 The sense of trust these are responsible for the "limbic brain" of the human brain.
 Therefore, a word from a trusted person is better than theoretical data and research reports.

 7. You don't lie to your own doctor, and you can't lie to your own employees.
 Find employees who are consistent in their beliefs, and self-consciousness, and motivate them, and the skills will grow from scratch.
 Instead of looking for employees with skills and inconsistent beliefs.